javray/Sorteo/README.md

 Sorteo
 ======

-Standalone html + javascript that make a choice from participles in a txt
+Standalone HTML + javascript that that draws winners from a list of participants.

-ONLY WORKS ON FIREFOX
+ONLY WORKS ON FIREFOX or CHROME with flag --allow-file-access-from-files.
+If you put it in a server it will work in both browsers.